How to Get Your Brand Cited by ChatGPT and AI Search

 Test, then keep testing

 Finally, measure.
 Pick the questions you want to own, ask them across ChatGPT, Perplexity, Gemini, and Claude on a schedule, and record when you appear and what the engine says.
-Citation tracking turns GEO from guesswork into something you can improve deliberately.
+Citation tracking turns GEO and AI search optimization from guesswork into something you can improve deliberately.
+If the distinction from conventional search is still unclear, compare GEO vs SEO.

 Common questions